 The Federal Litigation Clinic focuses on the litigation of actual cases pending before the U.S. Court of Appeals for the Third Circuit and the U.S. District Court for the Western District of Pennsylvania.
-Most of the cases involve the representation of inmates in cases that the federal courts have identified as potentially meritorious.
-The representation will be undertaken pursuant to the courts' student practice rules, with the consent of the clients, and subject to the supervision of an experienced attorney.
+Many of the cases involve the representation of inmates in cases that the federal courts have identified as potentially meritorious.
+The representation is undertaken pursuant to the courts' student practice rules, with the consent of the clients, and subject to the supervision of an experienced attorney.

 Students who participate have a strong interest in constitutional law, criminal law, and federal civil and appellate procedure.
 The clinic involves an average workload of ten hours per week but this may be concentrated into certain portions of the semester based on court deadlines.

-Students in the Federal Litigation Clinic will participate in a jury trial in federal court in May 2014.
+Students in the Federal Litigation Clinic participated in a jury trial in federal court in the spring of 2014.
 This is a rare event for most young practicing lawyers, and an almost unprecedented experience for law students.
-Working under the direction of supervising attorneys Adrian Roe and Sam Simon and Professor Steven Baicker-McKee, the students are handling every aspect of this prisoner civil rights case, including jury selection, opening arguments, witness examination and cross-examination, and closings.
-This is a prime example of Duquesne Law's emphasis on practical, skills-based, experiential learning.
+Working under the direction of supervising attorneys Adrian Roe and Sam Simon and Professor Steven Baicker-McKee, the students handled every aspect of a prisoner civil rights case, including jury selection, opening arguments, witness examination and cross-examination, and closings.

 Duquesne's Federal Litigation Clinic Wins Case

 Duquesne University's Clinical Legal Education Program celebrated an important victory Aug.
-9 when the U.S. Court of Appeals for the Third Circuit issued a precedential opinion affirming the grant of habeas relief to a client of the program, James Washington.
-Charles P. Sapienza, III, now a fourth-year evening student, argued the case in the Pittsburgh federal courthouse on May 15.
+9, 2013 when the U.S. Court of Appeals for the Third Circuit issued a precedential opinion affirming the grant of habeas relief to a client of the program, James Washington.
+A fourth-year evening student, Charles P. Sapienza, III, argued the case in the Pittsburgh federal courthouse on May 15.